The Sweetness of Life: A Complete Approach to Preventing and Managing Diabetes

 Although medical science has made great advancements in the treatment of acute diseases such as infectious illnesses, trauma, and other life-threatening conditions, we are seeing a dramatic rise in chronic diseases, including diabetes.
 According to the most recent report from the Centers for Disease Control and Prevention, the number of people in the U.S. diagnosed with diabetes rose from 1.5 million in 1958 to 18.8 million in 2010.
 Diabetes is the seventh leading cause of death in the U.S. and is a major cause of heart disease, stroke, kidney disease, lower limb amputation, and blindness.
 Data from international studies show that the number of people with diabetes worldwide in 2011 has reached 366 million.

-Fortunately, while there is not yet a cure for diabetes, there are interventions and lifestyle changes we can make to affect the course of this disease and prevent complications.
+Fortunately, while there is not yet a cure for diabetes, there are interventions and lifestyle changes we can make to affect the course of this disease and prevent complications with medication similar to glucophage generic..
 The healing system of Ayurveda offers valuable wisdom and guidance that can help us listen to the signals of our body, notice the first signs that we’re getting out of balance, and make the necessary changes to reverse the imbalances.

 By taking a fresh look at the ancient and comprehensive knowledge base of Ayurveda, we are better able to treat and manage this complex disease.
 We can also expand our potential to develop treatment strategies that combine ancient wisdom with modern medicine.